Nowadays, men are swooning over blue pants and brown shoes.

 But you can wear a slightly more relaxed shoe style because you aren’t donning an entire suit.

-Intentionally keep your shoes less formal by avoiding Oxford shoes; stick with derby shoes or monk straps.
+Intentionally keep your shoes less formal by avoiding Oxford shoes; stick with dark brown loafers or monk straps.

 For an entirely new direction, why not create a style twist with a pair of chukka boots?